Kesojan/Neural-networks/README.md

 # Neural-networks
-Collection of neural nets built from scratch
+Collection of simple neural nets built from scratch